Adi-The-Pro/AI-Chat-Bot-Deployment/readme.md

 # BrainyBot

-BrainyBot is an AI-powered chat application that leverages the OpenAI API to provide users with solutions to their questions.
-It offers a seamless and interactive experience akin to the original ChatGPT.
+BrainyBot is an AI-powered chat application that leverages the Gemini API to provide users with solutions to their questions.
+It offers a seamless and interactive experience akin to the original Gemini Chatbot.

 ## Features

-- AI-Powered Chat: Utilizes the OpenAI API to generate human-like responses to user queries.
+- AI-Powered Chat: Utilizes the Gemini API to generate human-like responses to user queries.
 - Real-Time Interaction: Provides instant feedback and solutions to user questions, mimicking a natural conversation.
 - User-Friendly Interface: A clean and intuitive front end for easy interaction.
 - User Authentication: Allows users to register and log in for personalized experiences.